 David Gault qualified at Edinburgh University, trained in Plastic Surgery in London, and gained further experience in Paris, California and Japan.
 He was Consultant Plastic Surgeon at Mount Vernon Hospital, Northwood, Middlesex and The Hospital for Sick Children, Great Ormond Street, London, England, and Honorary Senior Lecturer at University College, London.
 A Visiting Professor, he set up the UK’s first ear reconstruction centre almost thirty years ago.

-He now works solely in private practice, based in London.
-A talented artist and sculptor, he specialises in aesthetic plastic surgery and is an international authority on laser surgery and the correction of ear deformity.
+A talented artist and sculptor, he specialised in the early correction of birthmarks in children and is an international authority on laser surgery and the surgical and non surgical correction of ear deformity.

 INNOVATION AND RESEARCH